ShaharBenIshay/Linear-Quanitization-Deep-Learning-Models/README.md

 TODO: example

-If we want to go back to FP32, we can use the linear relationship that we used to quantize the original values.
-So how does this "Linear Quantization" effect our memory usage and how does it effect the performance of our model ?
+## So how does this "Linear Quantization" effect memory usage & performance of our model ?

 To answer those questions i will use **"Quanto"**, a python library developed by **HuggingFace** to quantize any PyTorch model.
 I will show a glimse to the answers regarding to an CLIP model and an LLM model (if you are not familiar with thos model that is fine, you can still understand the concept).